web-push-libs/web-push-php/README.md

 You may have noticed that the specification [defines a structure for the payload](https://notifications.spec.whatwg.org/#notifications).
 This structure contains properties that the client should be understood and render an appropriate way.

-The library provides a `Minishlink\WebPush\Message` class with convenient methods t ease the creation of a message.
+The library provides a `Minishlink\WebPush\Message` class with convenient methods to ease the creation of a message.

 ```php
 <?php